 Soil - There are various soil types on the property.
 Please refer to the USDA Soil Map located in this brochure for soil types.

-Minerals - Seller will retain 75% of all owned minerals.
+Minerals - Seller owns zero minerals.

-Topography - The land is mostly flat with gently rolling areas.
+Topography - The house sits atop a hill.
+Some flat ground and some gently rolling areas.